 Fruity O'Rooney was an incredible horse for us, winning 10 races throughout his sensational career.
 He took his owners to some of the most prestigious meetings in the National Hunt world including The Cheltenham Festival, The Hennessy Gold Cup and Ayr for The Scottish Grand National.
 Read more about his career here.
 He was retired in April 2016 and is still greatly missed!

 Fruity O'Rooney now has a life-long home with Beccy Green.
-Beccy keeps us regularly updated on this popular horse and we were thrilled to learn that Fruity is excelling with his cross country, show jumping and even dressage.
+Beccy keeps us regularly updated on this popular horse and we were thrilled to learn that Fruity is excelling in eventing (especially the cross-country section unsurprisingly!)

 Life for Imperial Ruby (Impy) could not be better!
 One of his existing owners, Sar, took the horse on and the pair have enjoyed an excellent few years!
-They have cleaned up on ROR classes and were crowned ROR Champion at Hickstead in 2017!
-Read more about his showing and dressage success here.
+They have cleaned up on ROR classes and were even crowned the 2017 ROR Show Series Champion!
+Read more about his showing success here.

 South Cape moved to resident at the Akehurst's yard.
-He had a very happy retirement, enjoying time in the paddocks whilst waiting to move to Champion Jockey Ryan Moore's home to be a riding horse for his wife Michelle.
+He had a very happy retirement, enjoying time in the paddocks whilst waiting to move to Champion Jockey Ryan Moore's home to be a riding horse for his partner Michelle.
 However in July 2015, South Cape fell very ill and the vet felt the kindest thing to do was to euthanize the horse.
-We are deeply saddened by the loss of South Cape, he was a true legend and will be hugely missed.
+We are deeply saddened by the loss of South Cape, but our little legend still lives fondly in our hearts.

 Marmalady was with HOTSR for 6 years and had a fantastic racing career.
-She proved to be a revelation over sprint distances, winning 5 races and reaching a career high best of a mark of 90!
-However, during 2016 she had a few setbacks which needed to be respected and she was retired in the Autumn,
+She proved to be a revelation over sprint distances, winning 5 races and reaching a career high best of a mark of 90.
+However, during 2016 she had a few setbacks which warranted respect and she was retired in the Autumn.

-Capsis Desbois joined the Heart of the South string in the summer of 2015, and looked to be a promising horse with a bright future.
-The brother of Rebel Fitz and Ubak made an encouraging start to his racing career, but unfortunately his health issues needed respecting in 2017 and he was retired from racing.
+Capsis Desbois looked set to be a promising horse with a bright future.
+Half brother to Rebel Fitz and Ubak, he made an encouraging start to his racing career but unfortunately his health issues preventing him from reaching his full potential and in 2017 he was retired from racing.

-Capsis Desbois has however been found an ideal home.
-The 5yo gelding will be retrained with Chloe to be an eventer.
+Capsis Desbois has however been found an ideal home and is currently being retrained by Chloe Mariani to be an eventer.
 Chloe is part of the French eventing team and we have every faith that Capsis Desbois will be phenomenal in this sphere.
 We wish this lovely horse every luck in his new pasture.

 Outback Princess raced at the age of 2 & 3 in the HOTSR colours and her most respectable performance was finishing 3rd in soft ground at Lingfield Park.
 She is a small filly, with a huge heart but she didn't quite have the edge for racing so her owners decided to retire her in 2016.